Quantization-Based Score Calibration for Few-Shot Keyword Spotting with Dynamic Time Warping in Noisy Environments: Experimental evaluation

 \subsection{Effect of individual steps}

 As a third experiment, we examined the effect of both sub-steps of the proposed score calibration approach individually.
 The results in \Cref{tab:ablation} show that only quantizing the embeddings (step 1) leads to a significantly higher performance on the test set in noisy conditions than step 2.
-In contrast, normalizing the scores with the quantization error (step 2) leads to significantly higher performance under less noisy conditions (\ac{snr} greater than \SI{24}{\decibel}) and on the validation set than step 1.
+In contrast, applying quantization error-based normalization (step 2) leads to significantly higher performance under less noisy conditions (\ac{snr} greater than \SI{24}{\decibel}) and on the validation set than step 1.
 Therefore, quantizing the embeddings mainly contributes to obtaining more noise-robust scores that can be thresholded more effectively, whereas normalizing the scores reduces the mismatch between the decision thresholds of different keywords.
 However, since the embedding model is trained discriminatively, compared to not calibrating the scores, this performance improvement is only marginal (cf. performance shown in \Cref{tab:performance}).
 Last but not least, the proposed calibration approach outperforms both of its individual sub-steps, showing that both steps are complementary.